|Home | Group Maps | Group Activity | Events | Stretching | News | FAQ | Measuring Steps|

 WHAT IS THE SIMPLEST WAY TO DETERMINE HOW FAST I'M WALKING?

 The easiest way to gauge your speed without wearing a pedometer--or getting in your car and measuring mileage, which can be pretty difficult unless you walk along a street--is to count your number of steps per minute.
 The experts use this number to calculate pace, based on an average stride length of 2½ feet.

 (Stride length is the distance from the heel of one foot to the heel of the other foot when you're taking a step.)
 They've already done the math for you.

 70 steps per minute equals 30 minutes per mile, or 2 miles per hour.

-If you pay attention to your steps, after a while, you'll be able to estimate your pace fairly accurately without counting your steps.
+If you pay attention to your steps, after a while you'll be able to estimate your pace fairly accurately without bothering to count.
 You'll just know what a 20-minute mile or a 15-minute mile feels like.

 Privacy | Conditions of Use |

 Copyright © 2004 - 2016 Edis Computers.
 All rights reserved.